Koenvh1/PoWcert/README.md

 It alleviates the problem of trust in a single authority by employing a decentralised herd protection system, allowing a single document to be verified by many.

+**This README only contains the basics.** For a more complete overview, read the paper.

 ## Inner working
 ### Generating:
 The user gives the SHA-1 hash of a document